Montgomery County Little League (MCLL)

 - All suspended games MUST be scheduled through the league.
 (Local Rule)

-- A continuous batting order that includes all players on the team roster present for the game batting in order shall be used.
+- A continuous batting order that includes all players on the team roster present for the game batting in order may be used.
 (Variant of LL Rule 4.04)

 - When a player is injured, becomes ill, or must leave the game site after the start of the game, the team will skip over him/her when his/her time at bat comes up without penalty.
 If the injured, ill, or absent player returns he/she is merely inserted into their original spot in the batting order and the game continues.
 Also, if a player arrives late to a game site, if the manager chooses to enter him/her in the lineup (see Rule 4.01 NOTE 2), he/she would be added to the end of the current lineup.
 (Variant of LL Rule 4.04)